mikechambers/dcli/src/dcliah/README.md

 Activity data store can be created and synced seperately using [dclias](https://github.com/mikechambers/dcli/tree/main/src/dclias).

 **NOTE** : Currently, due to a [bug](https://github.com/Bungie-net/api/issues/1386) in the Destiny 2 API, you will only get results for private matches when specifying *all_private*.
 The other options are still included in case the bug is fixed.
-If viewing private match stats is important to you, please leave a comment [here](https://github.com/mikechambers/dcli/issues/10).

 ### Examples

 #### Retrieve all activities for past month for the most recently played character

 ```
-$ dcliah --member-id 4611686018429783292 --platform xbox --moment month
+$ dcliah --name mesh#3230 --moment month
 ```

 #### Retrieve all Trials of Osiris stats for the Titan since the weekend reset

 ```
-$ dcliah --member-id 4611686018429783292 --platform xbox --moment weekend --class titan --mode trials_of_osiris
+$ dcliah --name mesh#3230 --moment weekend --class titan --mode trials_of_osiris
 ```

 #### Retrieve all stats for Season of Arrivals

 ```
-$ dcliah --member-id 4611686018429783292 --platform xbox --moment season_of_arrivals --end-moment season_of_the_hunt
+$ dcliah --name mesh#3230 --moment season_of_arrivals --end-moment season_of_the_hunt
 ```

 #### Retrieve all stats for all time for all characters

 ```
-$ dcliah --member-id 4611686018429783292 --platform xbox --moment all_time --class all
+$ dcliah --name mesh#3230 --moment all_time --class all
 ```

 #### Use dclitime to track all stats from a specific time (on unix based systems)

 ```
 $ export SESSION_START=$(dclitime)
-$ dcliah --member-id 4611686018429783292 --platform xbox --moment custom --custom-time $SESSION_START
+$ dcliah --name mesh#3230 --moment custom --custom-time $SESSION_START
 ```

 #### View all time stats for Hand Canons
 ```
-& dcliah --member-id $MEMBER_ID --platform $PLATFORM --mode all_pvp --moment all_time --weapon-count 10000 | grep "Hand Cannon"
+& dcliah --name mesh#3230 --mode all_pvp --moment all_time --weapon-count 10000 | grep "Hand Cannon"
 ```

 or in Windows Powershell

 ```
-& dcliah.exe --member-id $env:MEMBER_ID --platform $env:PLATFORM --mode all_pvp --moment all_time --weapon-count 10000 | Select-String "Hand Cannon"
+& dcliah.exe --name mesh#3230 --mode all_pvp --moment all_time --weapon-count 10000 | Select-String "Hand Cannon"
 ```

 ## Questions, Feature Requests, Feedback